Efficient Attribute Unlearning: Towards Selective Removal of Input Attributes from Feature Representations: Conclusion

 \section{Conclusion}

-In this paper, we have proposed a novel insight of machine unlearning mechanism by selectively removing sensitive attributes from latent feature space, which can be regarded as a novel interpretation for emergent privacy protection legislation, namely, the vertical machine unlearning, a new research initiative for machine unlearning.
-We have defined the concept and elaborated the purpose of vertical machine unlearning to protect sensitive feature information from trained models.
-A representation detachment method have been proposed to progressively separate sensitive features from intermediate features which are used for final classification, via a deliberately designing the representation detachment loss.
-Moreover, to address the difficulties in calculating above loss, we have introduced an approximation method for the loss value with rigorous theoretical analysis.
-Our method have shown a new direction of protecting personal information and made an important step forward to the research and development of machine unlearning mechanisms.
+In this paper, we have proposed a novel machine unlearning mechanism that can selectively remove sensitive attributes from latent feature space.
+We deem the proposed attribute unlearning paradigm a new initiative for responding to the emergent privacy protection legislation.
+We have defined the concept of attribute unlearning and elaborated the objectives to protect sensitive attribute information from trained models.
+A representation detachment method has been developed to progressively separate sensitive attributes from feature representations that are kept for the classification tasks by dedicating a representation detachment training.
+To expedite such loss calculation, we have introduced an approximation method for the loss value with rigorous theoretical analysis.
+Extensive experiments have been conducted to verify our theory and performance.
+The proposed method has shown a new direction of protecting personal information and made an important step forward to the research and development of machine unlearning mechanisms.